Gersten-type conjecture for henselian local rings of normal crossing varieties: Computations of motivic cohomology groups on global cases

 by \cite[p.33, Proposition 2.1]{SM}.
 Moreover, we have a quasi-isomorphism

 (cf. \cite[p.780, (6)]{Ge}).
 Let $Z$ be a scheme which is finite type over the spectrum of a field.
 Then we have a quasi-isomorphism

 by Proposition \ref{pBL}.
 So the quasi-isomorphism (\ref{eBL}) follows from the five lemma.
 Let $\beta: \mathfrak{X}_{\Nis}\to\mathfrak{X}_{\Zar}$ be the canonical map of sites.
 By applying $\beta^{*}$ to the quasi-isomorphism (\ref{eBL}), we obtain the quasi-isomorphism (\ref{aBL}).
-This completes the proof. \end{proof} \begin{prop}\upshape Let $X$ be a regular scheme which is essentially finite type over the spectrum of a discrete valuation ring of mixed characteristic $(0, p)$.
-Let $i: Z\to X$ be a closed immersion of codimension $1$ and $Z$ an irreducible closed scheme of $X$ with $\operatorname{char}(Z)=p$.
+This completes the proof. \end{proof} \begin{prop}\upshape Let $X$ be a regular scheme which is essentially finite type over the spectrum of a discrete valuation ring of mixed characteristic $(0, p)$, $Z$ an irreducible component of the closed fiber of $X$ and $i: Z\to X$ the corresponding closed immersion.
+Let $n$ be a non-negative integer.
 Then we have a quasi-isomorphism

 and a quasi-isomorphism

 for any positive integer $m$. \end{prop} \begin{proof}\upshape It suffices to show the quasi-isomorphism (\ref{qiss}).
 Let $\mathcal{F}^{\bullet}$ be a bounded below complex on $X_{\et}$.
 Then we have an isomorphism